hyperledger/bevel/docs/source/faq.md

 One could request a new feature on the Github repository for now.
 In the future, people might use Jira or Slack to do the same as well.

 ### Are CI/CD pipeline tools a mandatory to use the Blockchain Automation Framework?
 No, CI/CD pipeline tools like Jenkins are not mandatory, but it could help a user automate the set-up or testing of a new DLT/Blockchain network in different environments, once a user has a good understanding of using it.
+We have the master Jenkinsfile in `automation` folder which can be taken as a template.

 ### Is it required to run Ansible in a particular machine like AWS EC2?
 No, a user should be able to run the Ansible command on any machine as long as Ansible command CLI is installed.

 ### Is there an example ansible_hosts file?
-Yes, you can find an example ansible_hosts file [here](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/shared/inventory/ansible_provisoners).
+Yes, you can find an example ansible_hosts file [here](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/shared/inventory/ansible_provisioners).
 The configuration in this file means that all Ansible commands will be run in the same machine that works as both an Ansible client and server machine.

 ### Can I specify the tools versions such as kubectl, helm in this project?
 Yes, you can specify tools versions like kubectl, helm, HashiCorp Vault, AWS-authenticator in the playbook [environment-setup.yaml](https://github.com/hyperledger-labs/blockchain-automation-framework/tree/master/platforms/shared/configuration/environment-setup.yaml).

 ### How would system react if we plan to update tools versions (e.g. kubectl, helm)?
-Honest speaking, we don't know.
-Currently the Blockchain Automation Framework has been tested on specific versions of these tools, see below:
+Honestly speaking, we don't know.
+The latest version Blockchain Automation Framework has been tested on specific client versions of these tools, see below:
-(1) Kubectl: v1.14.2
+(1) Kubectl: v1.14.2 for Kubernetes 1.14, v1.16.13 for Kubernetes 1.16
-(2) Helm: v2.14.1
+(2) Helm: v2.14.1 for Kubernetes 1.14, v2.16.10 for Kubernetes 1.16
 (3) HashiCorp Vault: v1.0.1
 (4) AWS-Authenticator: v1.10.3